Florida Catastrophic Injury Attorneys

 Work with a legal team that cares about you

 Accidents causing catastrophic injuries are frequently the result of negligent, or even reckless, behavior.
-Those who cause catastrophic injuries have a moral and legal duty to compensate victims, and the Florida personal injury attorneys at Meldon Law are here to help.
+Those who cause catastrophic injuries have a moral and legal duty to compensate victims, and the Florida catastrophic injury attorneys at Meldon Law are here to help.
 Our professional, compassionate, and trial-ready attorneys are ready to fight on your behalf to get you the compensation you need after a serious accident.

 We know the financial burdens you’re facing after an accident.
 We have witnessed the ways that insurers will take advantage of this vulnerability to pressure you into a quick, low-ball settlement.
 These offers are almost never an accurate representation of the value of the claim.
 Our aggressive team of experienced litigators will go to bat for you, helping ensure that you receive the full amount you deserve.
 Contact Meldon Law’s team of Florida catastrophic injury attorneys for a free evaluation of your claim.

 What qualifies as a catastrophic injury?

 Catastrophic injuries are ones that leave their victims with lifelong effects.
 An injury is generally considered “catastrophic” when it results in permanent disability, disfigurement, or death for the victim of the injury.
 Victims of catastrophic injuries are often unable to return to work, and many need round-the-clock care due to the severity of their physical limitations.

 Examples of catastrophic injuries include:

 - Traumatic brain injury: A serious brain injury can leave victims with limited mobility, reduced cognitive function, memory problems, or even put them in a vegetative state.
 Victims of the most severe traumatic brain injuries may need in-home care by a medical professional or full-time care at a residential care facility.